rodders1991/blockchain-fundamentals/README.md

 # Blockchain Fundamentals

-This repository demonstrates a basic blockchain, the blockchain is saved in a json file from within the `blockchain` folder.
+This repository simulates a single node basic blockchain running in a collection in mongodb.
+The purpose of this app is to demonstrate how blocks are added and the chain validated.

 ## Prerequisites

-- Install node => 6.10
-- Install npm => 3.10
+- Install docker and Docker Compose
-- Install the required global dependencies using npm; `npm install -g yarn`

 ## Setup